Last Updated on March 7, 2026 by Maged kamel

 Reference handbook 10.00 value for the area and Cg for a circle.

-There is a list of the common round shapes area and CG value.
-Our first case is the case of a circle.
+There is a list of common round shapes, their areas, and CG values.
+Our first case is a circle.

 Area and Cg for a circle- select an area dA.